andrewtchin/message-parser/README.md

 ### Summary

-This module accepts a string representing a chat message and extracts interesting information from it.
+The Message class accepts a string representing a chat message and extracts interesting information from it.

 ### How to run